hezarai/hezar/docs/tutorial/training/trainer.md

 ## Trainer API

 The `Trainer` class is a full training/evaluation loop for models in Hezar (and with some tweaks, any PyTorch model).
-You only pass a couple of necessary objects (trainer config, model, datasets, preprocessor, etc.) to the Trainer and it takes care of the rest.
+You only pass a couple of necessary objects (trainer config, model, datasets, preprocessor, etc.) to the Trainer, and it takes care of the rest.
 Besides, you can also customize every way you can imagine!
 We've covered those low-level parts in the guides too.